-Asking for a letter of recommendation is intimidating enough when you have to do it in person.
-Now, with many high schools transitioning to online learning due to COVID-19, you may have to have that conversation through email instead.
+The process of asking for a letter of recommendation may feel intimidating; balancing diplomatic cordiality with confident expression of your achievements inside and outside of the classroom certainly requires discretion.
+Now that many high schools have transitioned to hybrid or fully remote learning due to COVID-19, you may have to have that conversation through email instead, further complexifying the matter.
 For some of you, that might be good news, as hitting “send” might feel easier than knocking on your teacher’s door after school.
 For others, you might feel like you’re missing out on an opportunity to advocate for yourself in person, or worry that your teacher will lose your email in the virtual stack of other emails he or she has to get through each day.

 1. Choose the Right Recommender

 For some schools, you may be able to ask a teacher and another recommender, such as a coach, religious leader, or other mentor to write a letter for you.
 Such an option can be great for allowing two different aspects of your achievement to shine, such as your tenacity in the physics lab alongside your team-oriented drive on the soccer field.
 Most commonly, though, you’ll need to ask one or two teachers to write your letter of rec.
 Since this portion of your college application is the only one that is more or less out of your control, you need to make sure the teacher(s) you choose are ones you trust to advocate for you.
 Here are a few tips to help you confirm that your instructors will write letters that give your application the boost it needs:

 - When possible, choose teachers who have known you for more than one academic year.
 Teachers who can speak to your growth as a student as well as your character will help make you a more attractive applicant.

 - Select teachers who instruct you in subjects you excel in and are passionate about.
 Those teachers can help you to build your “hook” which demonstrates to colleges that you have unique, specific interests and helps give admissions officers a better idea of how you’d fit in academically at that college.